ycrc/ycrc.github.io/docs/clusters-at-yale/index.md

 cypher = message_decode_tutorial(message, 10)

-with open('/home/NETID/scratch60/decoded_example.txt','w+') as output:
+with open('/home/NETID/decoded_example.txt','w+') as output:
     print(cypher, file=output)

 ```

-This python function takes a given message and parses through it against the parameters of a cypher, which in our case writes every 10th letter. **Make sure to replace the placeholder 'NETID' in the second to last line with your personal NetID.** This will allow your output file to go into your scratch60 space, and will automatically be deleted should you forget to do so.
+This python function takes a given message and parses through it against the parameters of a cypher, which in our case writes every 10th letter. **Make sure to replace the placeholder 'NETID' in the second to last line with your personal NetID.** This will allow your output file to go into your homespace.

 From here, navigate back to your project directory and select the '+ New File' button, this time naming it `batch_tutorial.sh`.
 Using [Slurm options](/clusters-at-yale/job-scheduling/#common-job-request-options) to define resource requests for this job, paste the following code inside of this file like you did the previous file: